Do you need to eat fruits and vegetables?

 Looking at official recommendations for fruit and vegetable intake in different countries, it’s clear that they’re basically all variations on “5 a day.”
 The US dietary guidelines, the UK National Health Service, and the World Health Organization all set minimums that are generally equivalent to two cups of fruit and two and a half cups of vegetables each day.

-According to the Centers for Disease Control, only 1 in 10 adults consistently meet the US Dietary Guidelines recommendations for fruit and vegetable intake.2 But is this really a problem?
+According to the Centers for Disease Control, only 1 in 10 adults consistently meets the US Dietary Guidelines recommendations for fruit and vegetable intake.6 But is this really a problem?

 Health organizations state that their recommendations for fruit and vegetable intake are evidence-based.
 But as we’ve discussed previously in other guides, there are different levels of scientific evidence.
-And almost all these fruit and vegetable recommendation are designed for someone who is eating a standard Western, or low-fat, high-carb diet.
+And almost all these fruit and vegetable recommendations are designed for someone who is eating a standard Western diet or a low-fat, high-carb diet.8

 4. Research on the benefits of eating fruits and vegetables

-With few exceptions, eating more fruits and vegetables is standard weight loss advice.
-But if we look at the results of experimental trials in which people actually ate more — or at least were encouraged to eat more — of these foods, that advice just doesn’t seem to work for everyone.
+With few exceptions, eating more fruits and vegetables is standard weight-loss advice.
+But if we look at the results of experimental trials in which people ate more — or at least were encouraged to eat more — of these foods, we find that the majority of studies show little to no benefit for weight loss.

-The same year, researchers who published a review of seven different RCTs failed to find any measurable differences in weight change between people who consumed high vs. low amounts of fresh produce.4
+The same year, researchers who published a systematic review of seven different RCTs failed to find any measurable differences in weight change between people who consumed high vs. low amounts of fresh produce.10

-In some cases, people who eat more fruits and vegetables may actually gain weight because they don’t compensate by cutting back on other foods — and juice seems to be especially problematic.
+In other studies, people who ate more fruits and vegetables actually gained weight, presumably because they didn’t compensate by cutting back on other foods.11

 Guide to observational vs. experimental studies